 - Set the plant in the hole and refill the hole around the root ball with a combination of native soil and aged compost or commercial organic planting mix.
 Firm in the soil so that no air pockets remain near the roots.

-- Mulch blackberries planted in fall to prevent frost from heaving plants out of the soil.
+- Mulch blackberries planted in the fall to prevent frost from heaving plants out of the soil.

 Container Growing Blackberries